johnwcowan/r7rs-work/EnvironmentsMIT.md

 `#f` if it does not.
 It is unspecified whether the interaction environment, as well as environments returned by `scheme-report-environment` and `null-environment`, have parents or not.
-Environments returned by `environment` do not have parents.
+Environments returned by `environment` and `make-empty-environment` do not have parents.

 `(environment-bound? `*environment symbol*`)`